Suggested full Day Itinerary

 Vaughans Pub

-Indulge in delectable homemade meals paired with a curated selection of beverages.
+Indulge in delectable homemade meals paired with fine beverages.
 The chefs at Vaughan’s Pub meticulously source fresh, local ingredients to craft culinary delights.
-Enjoy daily creations featuring the finest locally caught seafood, a testament to their commitment to exceptional dining.
-Home of the infamous Kilfenora Céilí Band, enjoy the great atmosphere in the pub, with traditional Céilí music sessions every Friday and Sunday night.
+Enjoy daily creations including the finest locally caught seafood, a testament to their commitment to exceptional dining.
+Vaughans also features occasional music including traditional Irish sessions.

 Ted Tours